Suggest a new name for Otakaari 2B building

 The jury looks for a name that will reflect the above-mentioned disciplines, the activities of the School of Science and the School of Electrical Engineering, and also be suitable for use by an international audience.
 The ideal name is monolingual, easy to pronounce and takes into account the diversity of Aalto's community and stakeholders.
 Examples of monolingual buildings on the campus are Dipoli, Väre and Marsio.

-The jury is primarily looking for proposals in Finnish or Swedish or that something that sounds like these languages, or for example, borrowed and recognizable scientific terms from other languages, or formulations referring to these, are desirable name blanks.
+The jury is primarily looking for proposals in Finnish or Swedish or that something that sounds like these languages, or for example, borrowed and recognizable scientific terms from other languages, or formulations referring to these, are desirable names.

 Suggestions can also include separate Finnish, Swedish and English name options (for example Kandidaattikeskus, Kandidatcentret and Undergraduate Centre).
 Names starting with a separate letter A refer to commercial operators on campus, so these should be avoided when making a name proposal (for example, A Bloc and A Grid).
 Similar names to other buildings on the campus should also be avoided.